 It has come to HIMSA’s attention that some Noahlink Wireless USB drives in the impacted range (see below) contain an unknown file, which is not a HIMSA file and appears to be a Malware file.
-HIMSA is working together with external security experts as well as HIMSA’s USB drive supplier to gather more information about this issue.
-Based on the latest information, we believe the risk of the malware moving from the drive to a hearing care business computer is very low - not likely.
+HIMSA has concluded working together with external security experts as well as HIMSA’s USB drive supplier to gather more information about this issue.
+Based on the final information, we believe the risk of the malware moving from the drive to a hearing care business computer is very low.

 More Detailed Information